 “One major function of Red Raspberry Leaf is to clean the blood of excess hormones.
-This is really important to women suffering from PMS as one of the major culprits in pms is the hormonal imbalance experienced in the Follicular and Luteal phases of the menstrual cycle.
-At one point in the Follicular phase the body is flooded with estrogen and then in the Luteal phase it is flooded with progesterone.
+This is really important to women suffering from PMS as one of the major culprits in PMS is the hormonal imbalance experienced in the Follicular and Luteal phases of the menstrual cycle.
+At one point in the Follicular phase, the body is flooded with estrogen and then in the Luteal phase, it is flooded with progesterone.
 The overwhelming majority of all PMS issues begin with this hormonal imbalance.
 Being able to overcome that makes Red Raspberry Leaf a critical remedy for PMS.”
 (1)

-Also, because of it’s hormone balancing act, Raspberry Leaf Tea strengthens the lining of the uterus.
+Also, because of its hormone balancing act, Raspberry Leaf Tea strengthens the lining of the uterus.
 This is good news for women who suffer from PCOS (PolyCystic Ovarian Syndrome) and especially for those trying to conceive.
-In fact The American Congress of Obstetricians and Gynecologists says that estrogen builds the uterine lining in preparation for a fertilized egg and progesterone plays a role in maintaining and controlling the growth of this lining.
-When hormones are off balance the lining may be too thin to hold a pregnancy, resulting in miscarriage.
+In fact, The American Congress of Obstetricians and Gynecologists says that estrogen builds the uterine lining in preparation for a fertilized egg, and progesterone plays a role in maintaining and controlling the growth of this lining.
+When hormones are off-balance the lining may be too thin to hold a pregnancy, resulting in miscarriage.
 Strengthening the uterine lining can play a major role in preventing these issues.
 (2)

 Raspberry leaves are among the most pleasant-tasting of all the herbal remedies, with a taste much like black tea, without the caffeine.
 Raspberries were said to have been discovered by the Olympian gods themselves while searching for berries on Mount Ida.
 Raspberries are indigenous to Asia Minor and North America, with the first real records of domestication coming from the writings of Palladius, a Roman agriculturist.
 By Medieval times it had a great many uses, including the juices which were used in paintings and illuminated manuscripts.
 King Edward the 1st (1272-1307) was said to be the first to call for mass cultivation of raspberries, whose popularity spread quickly throughout Europe.
-Teas of raspberry leaves were given to women of the Cherokee, Iroquois, and Mohawk nations in North America, and have earned approval of the authoritative British Herbal Compendium.”
+Teas of raspberry leaves were given to women of the Cherokee, Iroquois, and Mohawk nations in North America, and have earned approval of the authoritative British Herbal Compendium.

 I have personally used it with my own children to help reduce a fever and also to calm upset tummies.
 It has an abundant supply of vitamins and minerals which help to build strong bones and a good immune system.
 Besides, it tastes great, especially with a little honey.
 Hopefully, you can find some honey at your local farmer’s market!